River Tone: River improvements

 Navigation on the first 7 mi from Burrowbridge to Ham Mill was much easier than on the final stretch to Taunton, and in 1638, John Mallett, the Sheriff of Somerset and member of parliament for Bath, obtained a Commission under the Great Seal from King Charles II.
 This granted him and his heirs sole navigation rights from Bridgwater to Ham Mills, and allowed him to improve the river at his own expense.
 He saw this as a philanthropic action, as it reduced the price of coal to the poor people of Taunton, as well as improving the transport infrastructure.

 With the death of Mallett and later his son, work on the maintenance of the river ceased, and its condition declined.
 By 1697, trade was threatened, and a group of 34 merchants and traders petitioned parliament for powers to take over the navigation.
-An Act of Parliament dated 24 March 1699 created the Conservators of the River Tone, giving them powers "for making and keeping the River Tone navigable from Bridgewater to Taunton, in the county of Somerset", which included the purchase of the navigation rights from Bridgwater to Ham Mills from the Mallett estate, for which a price of £330 was agreed.
+The River Tone Navigation Act 1698 (10 Will.
+3. c.
+8), dated 24 March 1699, created the Conservators of the River Tone, giving them powers "for making and keeping the River Tone navigable from Bridgewater to Taunton, in the county of Somerset", which included the purchase of the navigation rights from Bridgwater to Ham Mills from the Mallett estate, for which a price of £330 was agreed.

-The Conservators applied for a second act of parliament in 1707, as they needed a further £3,800 to finance projects including the building of a half-lock and the removal of a shoal just below Knapp Bridge.
+The conservators applied for a second act of parliament, the River Tone Improvement Act 1707 (6 Ann. c.
+70), as they needed a further £3,800 to finance projects including the building of a half-lock and the removal of a shoal just below Knapp Bridge.
 Boats carrying 15 tons of cargo could reach Taunton by 1717.
 The navigation included a lock and two or more half-locks, consisting of a pair of gates to hold back the water, and an agreement to build a towpath between Ham Mills and Taunton was reached in 1724.

 The number of locks on the navigation varied over the years, and by 1804 there were four full or pound locks, situated at Ham, Creech St Michael, Bathpool and Obridge.
 In addition, there were at least four half locks.
 Curry Moor gates were the lowest on the river, which were followed by a second half lock 100 yd further upstream, just below Newbridge.
 A third gate was located 450 yd below Ham lock, and the fourth one was just below the lock at Bathpool.